 - a.
-Community pharmacies promote health and wellbeing among their local population. - b.
+Community pharmacies promote health and wellbeing among their local population.
+Increasingly, community pharmacists are taking on more clinical roles, such as the management and monitoring of long-term conditions, delivery of vaccinations, and conducting medicines reviews.
+They support individuals to give up smoking, offer behavioural advice, and advise on sexual health matters. - b.
 Emergency contraception can be used if a woman has had sexual intercourse without using a regular method of contraception, referred to as unprotected sexual intercourse (UPSI), or if her regular method has failed to reduce her risk of having an unintended conception.
 Levonorgestrel 1500 micrograms can be used up to 72 hours and Ulipristal acetate 30mg up to 120 hours following UPSI.
-Intrauterine devices (IUDs) can also be used for the purposes of emergency contraception if fitted within 120 hours of unprotected sex.
+Intrauterine devices (IUDs) can also be used for the purpose of emergency contraception if fitted within 120 hours of unprotected sex.